-It isn’t a solution for your business problems; however, it will bring such problems to light.
+Alliances aren't a solution for your business problems; however, they will bring such problems to light.
 It’s always a better idea to sort out the internal shortcomings before expanding to alliances.

 Knowing what you want out of a relationship will help you choose which partners to approach.

-Look for businesses which not only have the resources you need to succeed, but also share your business’s underlying beliefs.
-This makes the relationship run more smoothly and also makes more sense from a branding standpoint in case your business is dedicated to social responsibility.
+Look for businesses that not only have the resources you need to succeed but also share your business' underlying beliefs.
+This makes the relationship run more smoothly, and also makes more sense from a branding standpoint, in case your business is dedicated to social responsibility.

 You should consider developing strategic partnership with businesses that share your values and modus operandi.
-This cuts costs on extensive orientation and briefing.
+This cuts costs on extensive orientations and trainings.